ShivaKoti-VinaY/Incremental-BackupUI/README.md

 To recover a backup using the provided Java program, follow these steps:

-Run the program:
+1.Run the program:

-1.Execute the Java program (IncrementalBackupUI) by running the main method.
+->Execute the Java program (IncrementalBackupUI) by running the main method.
 The graphical user interface (GUI) will appear.

-Choose Backup Folder:
+2.Choose Backup Folder:

-2.Click on the "Choose Backup Folder" button.
+->Click on the "Choose Backup Folder" button.
 Select the folder containing your backup files (the folder that was specified as the backup folder when performing the backup).

-Recover Files:
+3.Recover Files:

-3.Click on the "Recover" button.
+->Click on the "Recover" button.
 A dialog box will prompt you to enter the name of the backup to recover from.
 Enter the name without the ".zip" extension.

-Wait for recovery:
+4.Wait for recovery:

-4.The program will unzip the selected backup and restore the files to the original backup folder.
+->The program will unzip the selected backup and restore the files to the original backup folder.
 You will see a message dialog indicating the success or failure of the recovery process.

-Check Recovered Files:
+5.Check Recovered Files:

-Open the original backup folder to verify that the files have been successfully recovered.
+->Open the original backup folder to verify that the files have been successfully recovered.